 - Sprinkle with herbs or spices if using.

 - Turn the oven on 'Broil' and put the cheese in.

 - Watch carefully.
 It may take a little practice to learn timing.
 When bubbles slow down slightly and at first sign of browning, it's time to take them out.

-- Take out the cheese chips when edges are slightly brown and gently remove them using a thin spatula.
-Place on towel covered plate to cool.
+- Allow the cheese to cool slightly, then gently remove them using a thin spatula to a paper towel covered plate to cool completely.

 - When cooled, use just as you would chips for snacking or dipping into homemade sauces.